 We have a few tweaks and tricks for Samsung devices featured today, all care of our friends over at the XDA developers’ forum.
 As quintessential fans of the Android platform, we usually promote ways for people to bring the

 Ok, so anyone who has plans of using Xposed Framework to spruce up your Android device’s OS will know that installing it would be a pain in the nether regions.
 It’s difficult enough to install via custom recovery (and root is

 Most smartphones these days are behemoths of power, almost as powerful as micro PCs in a pocket-sized form.
-While all that power is available at our fingertips, quite literally, however, that doesn't mean that our smartphones are
+While all that power is available at our fingertips, quite literally, however, that doesn’t mean that our

 Anytime you want to change the hue or color tone of your display either for convenience purposes or if you just want to impress your friends – and you can basically be sure that stock Android will not allow you to do this –

 GravityBox can make a claim for the title of “most loved Xposed module” and most people would probably agree.
 If you have at any point in time tweaked your Android device using the Xposed Framework, then you will (at the very